RapidSoftwareSolutions/Marketplace-Goodreads-Package/README.md

 | userId           | Number     | Goodreads user id of the user you want to stop following.

 ## GoodReads.unfollowUser
-Stop following a user.
+Stop following a user using OAuth.
 You'll need to register your app (required).

 | Field            | Type       | Description
 |------------------|------------|----------